 The overarching goal of the CEO Shadow program is to give eligible teammates broad exposure to every possible facet of the business while working directly with the CEO on a more personal level.

 The CEO Shadow program is not a professional or leadership development program.
 Being a CEO Shadow is not related to your performance (though, you must meet the eligibility criteria.
-Lastly, the CEO shadow program is not “extra work” on top of your core work.
-CEO Shadow rotations should be treated as paid leave by their department and the teammate.
+Lastly, the CEO shadow program is not “extra work” on top of your job, but different work instead.

 As the Shadow CEO, you will have unprecedented access to the CEO / exec team and be exposed to confidential and proprietary information.
 CEO Shadows must honor the confidentiality of content, topics, and information being discussed.